-Medicine may be used to cause the uterus to contract.
+- Medicine may be used to cause the uterus to contract.

-A balloon catheter (such as a Foley catheter) may be used to help the cervix open.
+- A balloon catheter (such as a Foley catheter) may be used to help the cervix open.

 - If your cervix is soft and slightly open, sweeping the membranes or rupturing the amniotic sac (amniotomy) may start or increase contractions.